paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 This is why reproducibility is important.
-To pick an example (which will be further elaborated in later sections of this paper), the study of Sy et al. \[(2021); hereafter SWN\] would immediately grab the attention of a researcher with a somewhat different toolbox.
+To pick an example (which will be further elaborated in later sections of this paper), the study of Sy et al. \[(2021); hereafter SWN\] would immediately grab the attention of a researcher with expertise in spatial analysis.

 # Reproducibility of research